 How can I get involved?

-Start by signing up to become a member-in-training by filling out the Member Application.
+Stop by the Brown Design Workshop during open monitor hours (please check the calendar).
+A monitor will be happy to help you get started.
 Once you obtain certification in hand tools, power tools, and soldering, you’ll become a member with access to the general space and equipment during open hours (Monday-Friday 9-12, 2-5, 7-11, & Sunday 12-6).
 With certification in 3D printing and laser cutting, you will have access to the Digital Fabrication Shop during monitor hours (Weekdays 7-11pm and Sunday 12-6pm).
 See the below chart for more information.
 Note: members cannot use the laser cutter or 3D printers without monitor, manager, or staff supervision.

 What is a monitor?

 Monitors have 24/7 access including card swipe access to the digital fabrication shop, which houses the laser cutter and 3D printers, in exchange for dedicating at least one hour of their time each week to helping members with projects and keeping operations running smoothly in the space.
 Monitors must abide by all safety rules, especially the one prohibiting working alone.
 See Policies for additional information concerning the expectations and responsibilities of monitors.

 Once a member, and are interesting in becoming a monitor please email email@example.com directly for inquiries/openings.
 Becoming a monitor takes time and dedication, but the skills gained are tremendously rewarding.
 See the below chart for step by step instructions to become a monitor.

 ALL PAID MONITOR POSITIONS ARE CURRENTLY FILLED.
 To be notified of any Head Monitor job openings, email firstname.lastname@example.org to be put on the wait list.